Current Residents

 Louisiana State University School of Medicine in Shreveport

 Hi!
 My name is Weldon Furr and I’m from Baton Rouge, Louisiana.
-I made my first move to Virginia to go to undergrad at Washington and Lee university where my interest in Neurology started with a major in Neuroscience.
-I then took two years working in a basic science Neurology lab at UTHealth in Houston before heading back to Louisiana for medical school at LSU in Shreveport where I met my wife who is also a resident at UVA (Pediatrics).
-Charlottesville was always an appealing place return to Virginia but my experience on an away rotation sold me on UVA Neurology.
+I made my first move to Virginia to go to Washington and Lee university where I majored in Neuroscience and a minor in Gender studies.
+I then took two years working in a basic science Neurology lab at UTHealth in Houston before heading back to Louisiana for medical school at LSU in Shreveport where I met my wife who is the UVA Pediatrics chief resident here at UVA.
+Charlottesville was always an appealing place return to Virginia, but my experience on an away rotation sold me on UVA Neurology.
 The supporting family atmosphere drew me in, and the faculty convinced me of the high quality of training.
 When not at the hospital you can usually find me, my wife, and our dogs (Huey and Hoda) exploring the many wineries, shows, speakeasies and trails (Biscuit Run specifically).
 I’m always excited to share my love of Charlottesville with others!

 Christina Salgado, M.D.